Microcontrollers

 Conservatory Wifi Temperature/Humidity Sensor

 A Pi Pico with a little wifi board and a BME688 sensor.
 Readings are fetched every few minutes and added to a CSV file, after which the information is plotted using GNUPlot.
-This needs rewriting and miniaturising to make use of the new Pico W. These readings are public and can be found at the link below.
+This was eventually rewrote for the Pico W, and plopped on a perma-proto board.

 Pico Radio